luxferoo/GraphQl-api/README.md

   'Content-Type': 'application/json',
   'Authorization': 'Bearer {token}',
 }
-- Graphiql doesn't provide a way to add the bearer token to the header you should use another tool to do that or you can do this.

-1 - Go to [ROOT]/middlewares/security.js and hardcode your token :
+- Graphiql doesn't provide a way to add the bearer token to the header you should use another tool to do that or you can just go to [ROOT]/middlewares/security.js and hardcode your token :

 ```node
     import models from '../models';